yifeifang/cse481c/Lab-18:-Map-annotation-with-a-hybrid-web-RViz-interface.md

 As the pose of the marker is changed, the database (or whatever data structure you are using to store the poses) should be updated.
 And, if a pose is deleted from the web interface, the marker for that pose should disappear from RViz as well.

+Don't forget to add an InteractiveMarker display to RViz.

 **Hint:**
 Look at the *Chess Piece* marker in the [Interactive Markers Basic Controls tutorial](http://wiki.ros.org/rviz/Tutorials/Interactive%20Markers%3A%20Basic%20Controls) to get an idea of how to create a marker that can be dragged in the XY plane.
 To get it to rotate, you will need to add another control to the interactive marker, see the [InteractiveMarkerControl definition](http://docs.ros.org/indigo/api/visualization_msgs/html/msg/InteractiveMarkerControl.html) and figure out what that is.